 Stage 5: Constant support is now required which may be characterised by confinement to a bed or wheelchair.
 Cognitive problems as well as hallucinations and delusions may also be experienced.

-Your medical team will be one of your main sources of Parkinson’s information and help.
+Your healthcare team will be one of your main sources of Parkinson’s information and help.
 You will have many questions and you should not be afraid or embarrassed to ask your doctor or medical team.
 Your team will have years of experience in treating Parkinson’s so good two-way communication will allow the tram to tailor the treatment to you and your individual needs.

 Parkinson’s UK is the main Parkinson support and research charity in the UK.
 They will be able to direct you to the support groups in your local area.

-If you would like to enquire about our specialist Parkinson’s care, contact us on 02030085210 or email us at info@cavendishhomecare.com.
+If you would like to enquire about our homecare services, contact us on, 02030085210 or email us at info@cavendishhomecare.com.